InnocentGameDev/pokerogue/MEs-Roadmap-Documentation.md

 # 📝 Known bugs (squash 'em all!):
   - ## 🔴 __**Really bad ones**__
-    - 🐛 Opening the chest simply moves you to a wild battle against nothingness, which you can escape after you get bored of it.
-    - 🐛 Weaker trainers from Mysterious Challenger crashes the game when the reward screen should come out
+    - 🐛 Picking up certain items in Fight or Flight is still broken.
+Workaround is leave encounter.
+    - 🐛 Modifiers that are applied to pokemon get skipped in Fight or Flight.

   - ## 🟡 __**Bad ones under certain circumstances**__
     - 🐛 Needs further replication : At wave 51, wild PKMN encounter caused a freezed after pressing "ESC" key upon being asked to switch PKMNs
+    - 🐛 Wave seed generates different encounter data if you roll to a new wave, see the spawned stuff, and refresh the app
+    - 🐛 Type-buffing items (like Silk Scarf) get swapped around when offered as a reward in Fight or Flight

   - ## 🟢 __**Non-game breaking**__
     - 🐛 Scientist will remember the first PKMN it "did the thing on" and never ever forget it, even in future runs.
 Only affects dialogue.
-    - 🐛 Any ME that procs and wave (?)(?)(1) has its sprite removed.
-Only the sprite is affected.
+    -

 # 🗿 Other cool things/functionalities that won't make it in the MVP but are planned to accomodate future MEs: